AmirrezaSLH/Health_IAQ_Airtightness_Framework/README.md

 Disclaimer

 This version of the code is a beta release and is currently being updated.
-For further questions, please feel free to contact me.
+For further questions or if you encountered problems running the code please feel free to contact me.

 For academic use, please ensure proper citation.